arnabpaul/Robotics-Kinematics/writeup.md

 This allows us to kinematically decouple the IK problem into Inverse Position and Inverse Orientation problems as discussed in the
 Inverse Kinematics theory lesson.

-Since we have the case of a spherical wrist involving joints 4,5,6, the position of the wrist center is governed by the first three joints.
-We can obtain the position of the wrist center by using the complete transformation matrix we derived in the last section based on the end-effector pose.
+Since we have the case of a spherical wrist involving joints 4,5,6, the position of the wrist center is governed by the first three joints,we can obtain the position of the wrist center by using the complete transformation matrix we derived in the last section based on the end-effector pose.
 Following is a snippet how it was implemented into the code:
 #Wx,Wy,Wz=wrist positions
  Rrpy=rot_z(yaw)*rot_y(pitch)*rot_x(roll)*R_corr